 So, for that, you can use a third-party plugin to convert current having PNGs and JPEG images, the plugin also converts PNGs and JPEGs to WebP format automatically, when you upload a new image.
 However, you can now upload WebP images to WordPress directly without any restrictions.

 In this article, we are going to explain how you can convert PNG and JPEG images to WebP format on a WordPress website.
 We are going to use a free plugin WebP Express, and it will do all your work in a simple setup.

 - Modules: PHP-GD, PHP-Imagick or CWebP

-When you are going to convert your WordPress images in WebP format using the plugin, you should know that your server needs one of these modules as mentioned.
+When you are going to convert your WordPress images to WebP format using the plugin, you should know that your server needs one of these modules as mentioned.
 In any WordPress website, PHP-GD and PHP-Imagick modules are required for better image processing.

-So, definitely, these modules would be installed already.
+So, these modules would be installed already.
 In case your server doesn’t have the PHP-GD or PHP-Imagick modules, then you can install it, or in a shared hosting server, you can enable it.

 Configure WebP Express Plugin For WebP Images On WordPress

 Install the WebP Express plugin from the WordPress repository and install it on your website.
 After installing the plugin click on the setting and select WebP Express to configure the plugin.